vistalabs-org/hackagent/docs/docs/sdk/python-quickstart.md

 sidebar_position: 1
 ---

-# Python SDK Quick Start
+# SDK Quick Start

-The HackAgent Python SDK provides a powerful interface for conducting AI security testing programmatically.
-This guide will get you up and running with the actual SDK implementation.
+The HackAgent SDK provides a powerful interface for conducting AI security testing programmatically.
+This guide covers installation, configuration, and practical usage examples.

+## SDK vs HTTP API

+The **HackAgent SDK** wraps the HackAgent platform's HTTP API in easy-to-use classes and methods.
+When you use the SDK, you're making HTTP requests to the HackAgent platform, but the SDK handles all the low-level details like authentication, request formatting, and response parsing.

+**Use the SDK when:**
+- You want to integrate HackAgent into applications
+- You prefer object-oriented interfaces over raw HTTP calls
+- You want built-in error handling and response validation

+**Use the HTTP API directly when:**
+- You're working in a different programming language
+- You need maximum control over requests and responses
+- You're building custom integrations

+**Use the CLI when:**
+- You want to run security tests from command line or scripts
+- You prefer a simple interface without writing code

+For the interactive HTTP API documentation, visit: **[https://hackagent.dev/api/schema/swagger-ui](https://hackagent.dev/api/schema/swagger-ui)**

+This guide focuses on the SDK.
+For CLI usage, see the [CLI Documentation](../cli/README.md).

 ## 🚀 Installation